davidbeleznay/ai-forester-app/README.md

    - Press 'i' for iOS simulator
    - Scan the QR code with Expo Go app on your physical device

+## Using the Culvert Sizing Tool

+The Culvert Sizing Tool helps forestry professionals calculate the appropriate culvert size based on watershed characteristics and stream measurements.

+1. From the Home screen, tap on the "Culvert Sizing" button
+2. Enter the required watershed information:
+   - Drainage area (hectares)
+   - Stream gradient (%)
+   - Geographic region
+   - Culvert material
+3. Input stream geometry measurements:
+   - Top widths at three points (meters)
+   - Bottom width (meters)
+   - Depths at three points (meters)
+4. Optional: Enable climate change projections and/or stream transportability considerations
+5. Tap "Calculate" to get your culvert sizing recommendation
+6. The results screen will show:
+   - Recommended culvert diameter
+   - Flow capacity
+   - Controlling factors
+   - Notes and recommendations
+7. You can share a report or go back to modify your inputs

 ## Project Structure

 ```